Todd Rundgren/UTOPIA (and Related) Audio on CD-R ______ v05.2013

 I do not have any rights to, and I am not open for sharing any material that may be listed below that has been commercially or officially released and is still available retail.
 (It may be listed below for collection listing purpose only).
 I do not take or give any money for a single item below either.
 I do not take away any proceeds that are due to Todd Rundgren, family, friends, business or supporting/associated musicians.
-If it is ROIO (recording of independent origin),then I'm open to share.
+If it is ROIO (recording of independent origin), then I'm open to share.
 Support the artist!
 Go buy his stuff where and whenever available!
-Speaking of which; the ultimate place to find/buy Todd's releases and imports & rarities is TRBAZAAR.
-Check it out !
-If Scott ain't got it it, nobody does...just about!
+Speaking of which; an ultimate place to find/buy Todd's releases and imports & rarities is TRBAZAAR.
+Check it out!
+If Scott ain't got it, nobody does...just about!
+And of course many past official CD/DVD releases and proprietary Todd merchandise is readily available for ordering on-line at The Toddstore.
+So check them out for sure.

-I give Tony a ton of applause for his relentless cause of collecting this stuff from around the globe.
-You can write him at the TRconnection Forum and thank him too.
-We've also recently been working in collaboration with my friend Frank Bubnick and his well known vast quality collection (you can visit his list by clicking on his name).
-WOW!
-Maybe I can do a "Credits" list here below, on down the road.
+I’ll start a ‘Credits’ list here below, and maintain it on down the road.
 Like to make sure all the folks involved are appreciated.
-For now, let me go ahead and thank some folks that have really been intrumental in these archives (no particular order): Tony Rogers (of course), Jeff Gauss (Weavil), Frank Bubnick, Paul Russo, Hiroshi Kawauchi, Istvan, Roger Steel, Mike Adrian, Gil Ireland-Ashley, Gary Urwin, Don B., Bob Stanislowski (RIP), Micheal B., Jon Risen, Jon Babcock, Mark Wilpolt, Tom Cannon, Joe Franks, Richard Roys, Storm Hunter, Sara K., Moz, and players to be named later.
-Special thanks to Roger Linder for providing this page space for decades.
+For now, let me go ahead and thank some folks that have really been instrumental in these archives (no particular order): Tony Rogers (of course), Mike Armes, Jeff Gauss 'Weavil' (RIP), Frank Bubnick, Paul Russo, Hiroshi Kawauchi, Istvan Berzenczei, Sara Kritzer, Barry Beiseigel, Marc Linowitz, Rob 'Lockjaw' Levangie, Roger Steel, Mike Adrian, Gil Ireland-Ashley, Jim Farrell, Dale Michelsohn, Gary Urwin, Don B., Bob Stanislowski (RIP), Micheal B., Jon Risen, Jon Babcock, Mark Wilpolt, Tom Cannon, Lin Sprague, Joe Franks, Chris 'Razz', Geoff (& Rick) Laurenzo, Ted Moon, Richard Roys, Storm Hunter, Moz (Mike), Sohta Fujito, David Skye, Allen Law, Matt Walsh, Kevin Lewis, Doug Ford, Dave Knife, JEMS, Jared Houser, Gene Poole, 'Elegymart', Gail Artsgard, Victor Baissait, Connor Payne and players to be named later.
+Special thanks to Roger Linder for providing this page space for us for decades.
 Let's Rock!

 List only items added in last 15 days (30 days) (45 days) (60 days) Print full list